nerko937/Orders_management_Django_REST_framework_project/README.md

 # Orders_management_Django_REST_framework_project

-Started to work with new project that uses Django REST framework It will be website for metallurgical order management
+Started to work with new project that uses Django REST framework It will be website for metallurgical order management.